15 common decorating mistakes and how to fix them!

 By designing your home office with functionality in mind, you create an environment that not only looks good but also supports your work efficiency.

 Designing a Cozy Living Area: For a living room, consider how you and your family typically use the space.
 Is it for lounging, entertaining, or a bit of both?
 If you enjoy hosting gatherings, ensure there’s plenty of seating and a layout that promotes conversation.
-A comfortable sofa or sectional, complemented by armchairs, can create a welcoming atmosphere.
+A comfortable sofa or sectional, complemented by an accent chair or two, can create a welcoming atmosphere.

-Choose a color scheme that promotes relaxation and opt for calming decor, such as soft textiles and minimal clutter.
+Choose a color palette that promotes relaxation and opt for calming decor, such as soft textiles and minimal clutter.

 If you like to read before bed, ensure that the lighting is suitable for this activity.